alatnet/PiNav/readme.md

 Recomended MicroSD Card Size: 2GB

 ### Flashable
 Follow the same instructions as you would flash a normal Raspbian image.
+1. IMPORTANT: Set your password.
+I cannot stress this enough so that your Pi doesnt become a vector of attack on your computer.
+2. To pair a PS Nav Controller:
+* Connect a nav controller to the Pi via usb.
+> sudo navpair

+* Disconnect nav controller.

+>sudo bluetoothctl
+[bluetooth]# discoverable on
+[bluetooth]# agent on
+[bluetooth]# default-agent

+* Press PS button on nav controller.
+> [bluetooth]# connect \<psnav mac\>
+[bluetooth]# trust \<psnav mac\>
+[bluetooth]# quit

+3. Disconnect the Raspberry Pi Zero W from the monitor and keyboard and connect it to a computer via usb cable.
+4. Once it has installed all drivers, press the PS button on the PS Nav controller, you can verify that it is working via the game controller settings.

 ### Script
 Current Distro as of time of writing: [Stretch](https://www.raspberrypi.org/downloads/raspbian/)